SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/2. Active Research/Introduction.md

 The learning outcomes of Module 2 are:

-- Identify different types of metadata
+- Identify different types and standards of metadata
-- Identify different open file formats
+- Select relevant open file formats
 - Apply best practices for storing data securely and efficiently
-- Manage sensitive data to ensure privacy and compliance
+ - Manage sensitive data to ensure privacy and compliance with relevant national or international regulations
 - Apply open licenses and Data Usage rights